 To take the effort out of meal planning, Burrell has shared exactly what she eats in 24-hours to get in shape.
 She calls it "a perfect days' worth of eating," which is ideal for "anyone who wants to not only eat well but control their weight while enjoying their food—and yes, it can be done."
 Balanced with nutrient-dense fresh juices, a hint of caffeine, and plenty of protein, consider this your step-by-step guide to healthy eating.

-Vegetable Juice: "Starting the day with a vegetable juice, made using a blender to retain as much fibre as possible means that you get 2 to 3 serves of vegetables in one hit," says Burrell.
+Vegetable Juice: "Starting the day with a vegetable juice, made using a blender to retain as much fibre as possible means that you get 2 to 3 servings of vegetables in one hit," says Burrell.
 She recommends a blend of carrot, celery, and beets.

-Omelet With Wholegrain Toast: "A portion-controlled serve of wholegrain carbs via toast or oats will help to fuel your muscles and control sugar cravings through the morning, while the protein-rich eggs will help to keep you full until lunchtime."
+Omelet With Wholegrain Toast: "A portion-controlled serving of wholegrain carbs via toast or oats will help to fuel your muscles and control sugar cravings through the morning, while the protein-rich eggs will help to keep you full until lunchtime."

 Piccolo: "A hit of caffeine early in the day is an easy way to boost metabolic rate while milk is a great source of well-absorbed calcium."

-Vegetable Soup and Half a Salmon Wrap: "Nutritionally an ideal lunch will contain at least 2 serves of vegetables or salad, a serve of lean protein via fish, chicken, lean meat or legumes and a serve or two of good quality carbs for glucose control," says Burrell.
+Vegetable Soup and Half a Salmon Wrap: "Nutritionally an ideal lunch will contain at least 2 servings of vegetables or salad, a serving of lean protein via fish, chicken, lean meat or legumes and a serving or two of good quality carbs for glucose control," says Burrell.

 Green Tea: "Finish the meal with herbal or green tea to help cleanse the palate and provide some extra fluid and antioxidants."